wagtail/wagtail/docs/advanced_topics/custom_tasks.rst

 Custom TaskState models
 ~~~~~~~~~~~~~~~~~~~~~~~

-You might also need to store custom state information for the task: for example, a comment left by an approving user.
+You might also need to store custom state information for the task: for example, a rating left by an approving user.
 Normally, this is done on an instance of ``TaskState``, which is created when a page starts the task.
 However, this can
 also be subclassed equivalently to ``Task``: